 The idea for Contenta was born at DrupalCon Baltimore.
-It quickly caught the attention of Mediacurrent’s Matt Davis (and many others) who are actively contributing to extend this innovative initiative.
-Matt has been on the forefront of the decoupling in Drupal 8 movement for several years.
-His contributions to Contenta are focused on the Angular framework.
+It quickly caught the attention of Mediacurrent (and many others) who are actively contributing to extend this innovative initiative.
+We've been at the forefront of the Drupal decoupling movement for several years with contributions to Contenta focused on the Angular framework.

 Making ‘Write Once, Publish Anywhere’ a Reality

 Contenta comes with a default setup and optionally even default content models and content, so you are ready to start creating your consuming applications immediately!

 It comes with demo content to make it easy to evaluate decoupled Drupal.
 Revert to a clean slate after, in one click (please note, this project is moving quickly so if the instructions in the video below become out of date, the most up-to-date quick start instructions can always be found here).